PushkarOP/PushkarOP/README.md

 ![YouAreVisitor](https://komarev.com/ghpvc/?username=pushkarop&label=You+Are+Visitor&color=blueviolet&style=for-the-badge)

 I'm a full-stack developer with a passion for open-source projects.
-If you have any questions or need help regarding my projects, feel free to reach out to me on [Discord](https://discord.com/invite/UxJZMUqbsb).
+If you have any questions or need help regarding my projects, feel free to reach out to me on Discord ( pushkarop ).

 ## Skills